 Those of European and Asian descent share in DNA with Neanderthals, hence what is appropriate for these populations may differ than those of African descent, who do not share ancestry with Neanderthals.
 Our European ancestors living in colder northern climates were better adapted to animal foods and a hunter-gatherer diet, rather than an agrarian, grain and bean-based diet.
 Eating animal foods meant survival during cold winters.

-The TYTN Healthy Diet Plan is based on macrobiotic principles and primarily centers around what could be 'hunted' and 'gathered' or foraged throughout the year, such as a variety of berries and other fruits, tubers, wild plants, greens, and herbs, vegetables, nuts, seeds, fish, and other animal flesh foods.
+The TYTN Healthy Diet Plan primarily centers around what could be 'hunted' and 'gathered' or foraged throughout the year, such as a variety of berries and other fruits, tubers, wild plants, greens, and herbs, vegetables, nuts, seeds, fish, and other animal flesh foods.

 Getting back to imagining which of the above listed foods you most desired, despite whatever you have learned about what you 'should' or 'should not' eat, you may be surprised about your choices.